auerlab/fasda/README.md

 Cond2   21519.9 16196.7 6307.52
 ```
 Conversely, Sleuth produced a P-value of 0.12 for the following, which
-looks like a slam-dunk given the counts.
+looks like a slam-dunk given the high counts and strong agreement
+among all replicates.

 ```
 		    FASDA                     Sleuth